 Choosing a homeowners insurance company in Georgia should be easier.
 Actually, it’s already easy.
-The key to finding the best rates is to get a home insurance quote comparison in Georgia from multiple companies.
+The key to finding the best rates is to compare home insurance quotes in Georgia from multiple companies.

 Last year, these were the 10 most common home insurance companies reported by QuoteWizard users living in the state of Georgia.
 Out of the 34,140 Georgia homeowners that used QuoteWizard to request insurance quotes last year, 1,564 had no home insurance.

 The above list shows Georgia’s most popular home insurers according to our users.
 But popular doesn’t always mean best.